 Yes you can.
 You can create as many cloud drives as you want on the same cloud provider, using the same login or a different login for each drive.

-You can give each drive a unique name in order to help you easily identify them later.
+You can give each drive a unique name in order to help you easily identify it later.
 Each new cloud drive always starts out empty.

 Q. Can I access the data stored on a cloud drive on other platforms?

-No, not at this time.
-StableBit CloudDrive is currently available for Microsoft Windows only.
+No, StableBit CloudDrive is currently available for Microsoft Windows only.

-StableBit CloudDrive is built with trust no one encryption in mind, and to your cloud provider, your data appears to be completely random.
+StableBit CloudDrive is built with full drive encryption in mind, and to your cloud provider, your data appears to be completely random.
 As a result, your cloud provider has absolutely no way of knowing what you're actually storing there, and can't be compelled to reveal it.
 This is by design.

-Because of this, you can't use any tools provided by your cloud provider in order to access your data on other platforms.
+Because of this, you can't use any tools provided by your cloud provider in order to access the data on your cloud drive.

 Q: Is there a way to automatically add my existing files on the cloud provider to my cloud drive?